MRCIEU/CheckSumStats/README.md

 odds ratios and the reported effect size.
 This is expected.
 What’s more useful is the intercept and the slope, which are displayed as part of the figure subheading.
-In this example, the intercept is close to zero and the slope is $\>0.8, which is close to the expected values.
+In this example, the intercept is close to zero and the slope is \>0.8, which is close to the expected values.
 When the predicted log odds ratios and reported effect sizes are identical, the intercept should be 0 and the slope should be 1.

-We can also plot the bias, i.e. the deviation of the predicted log odds ratio from the reported effect size, which we calculate as (predicted-reported)/reported$$100
+We can also plot the relative bias, i.e. the percentage deviation of the predicted log odds ratio from the reported effect size.

 ``` r
 Plot6<-make_plot_predlnor(dat=Pred,bias=TRUE)